Fresh Blueberry Pie

 Makes: 8 servings

 Prep Time: 40 minutes

-1 double crust of my Perfect Pie Pastry or store-bought crust
+- 1 double crust of my Perfect Pie Pastry

 Prepare the crust as per my Perfect Pie Pastry recipe.
 Divide into two disks.
 Wrap both in plastic wrap and chill for at least 30 minutes.
 If still too soft, chill for an hour.

 Preheat the oven to 425°F. Remove one disk from the fridge and let warm up slightly for rolling out.
 Roll on well-floured counter to fit into a 9 inch pie plate.
 Crimp as you desire.
 Place it in the freezer for 10 minutes.
 Remove the other disk from the fridge at this time.
 Remove the chilled pie shell from the freezer and line it with parchment paper and fill it with beans or pie weights.
 Place it on a baking sheet and bake in the lower third of the oven for 20 minutes.

 Remove it from the oven, and carefully remove the parchment and beans.
 Prick the shell with a fork along the bottom and sides.
 Return it the oven and bake it for another 5-8 minutes, this time in the center of the oven, until just golden brown.
 Check after 3 minutes to see if any bubbles are developing.
 If so, prick these gently with a fork or push down with a tea towel.

 Brush the bottom and sides with an egg white whisked with 2 teaspoons of water.
 Put the shell back into the oven for 2-3 minutes for the egg white coating to cook.
 It should be dry and shiny.
 Once cooled, this will create a barrier for any warm filling, so the crust won’t turn soggy.
 Remove to cool.